thiago-jose/igf1-calculator/README.md

+## IGF-1 Calculator App

+This application provide a simple user interface for IGF-1 related calculations.

 ## AWS Amplify React+Vite Starter Template

 This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.